Topics on topology and superstring theory: D-brane charges and K-theory - Part I

-Since new terms have appeared in the charge, we should discuss also their quantization, which is not immediate since Chern character and $\hat{A}$-genus are intrinsecally rational cohomology classes.
-Actually, the expression \eqref{action} has meaning if we suppose $C$ to be globally defined, i.e. if we suppose $G$ to be trivial at any degree.
-Otherwise we have mixed terms with a locally defined potential multiplying a rational form defined globally on $WY_{p}$.
-We do not discuss here these problems (see \cite{MW}).
+Since new terms have appeared in the charge, we should discuss also their quantization, which is not immediate since the Chern character and the $\hat{A}$-genus are intrinsically rational cohomology classes.
+To avoid the discussion of these problems \cite{MW}, in the expression \eqref{action} we suppose $C$ to be globally defined, which implies that the field strength $G = dC$ is trivial in the de-Rham cohomology at any degree.\footnote{Actually the assumption that $C$ is globally defined does not solve the problem, since one should take into account the large gauge transformations $C_{p+1} \rightarrow C_{p+1} + \Phi_{p+1}$ with $\Phi_{p+1}$ integral but not necessarily exact.
+It turns out that the action \eqref{action} is well-defined under these gauge transformations only under the suitable quantization conditions we have mentioned above.
+Anyway, for a fixed global $C_{p+1}$ formula \eqref{action} is meaningful, and this is enough for our purposes here.} For a general discussion see \cite{Freed2}.

 \paragraph{} We put for notational convenience:

 The action \eqref{action} is equal to: